carpentries-incubator/docker-introduction/_episodes/advanced-containers.md

 `--mount type=bind,source=${PWD},target=/temp`

-What this means is -- link my current working directory (on the host computer) with the container that is about to be started, and inside this container, name the directory `/temp`.
+What this means is: make my current working directory (on the host computer) -- the source -- _visible_ within the container that is about to be started, and inside this container, name the directory `/temp` -- the target.

 > ## Types of mounts
 > You will notice that we set the mount `type=bind`, there are other types of mount that